Traclethao/POWER-BI_Vendor-Performance-Analysis-For-Purchasing-Department/README.md

 ### **1. Introduction to Dataset**

-- AdventureWorks database of a fictitious bicycle manufacturer - Adventure Works Cycles contain Manufacturing, Purchasing.
+- AdventureWorks database of a fictitious bicycle manufacturer - Adventure Works Cycles contains Manufacturing, Purchasing.
 - The purchasing department will be responsible for purchasing goods, raw materials, and semi-finished products for production.
 Management expects that the goods ordered are sufficient for sales, on time, and at optimal import prices.
 - The dataset includes a **dim table** containing information about product and vendor, including fields of **product** information (ID, name, category, and subcategory) and information related to the **vendor** (ID, name, price, leadtime).